• Overview

 JSON code sample

-The following example can be used as a template to include the HCL DevOps Plan plug-in integration into the JSON file.
+The following example can be used as a template to include the DevOps Plan plug-in integration into the JSON file.
 Copy and paste the template into the JSON file and make the appropriate changes.

 Example integration for type Defect